About this site

 www.TheExplodingWhale.com (Google Sites)

 In the 15 years following the debut of TheExplodingWhale.com, the way people viewed and consumed web content changed dramatically.
 From a design perspective, the site had aged significantly.
 The custom-themed WordPress site was ill-suited to viewing on both larger desktop monitors and smaller mobile screens, and the CSS theme and page templates were difficult to maintain.
-In addition, social media has decentralized viewer engagement and is often a better way to publicize current events than a centralized blog.
-So, in the months before the 50th anniversary of Oregon's exploding whale, Steve migrated all exploding whale content to the Google Sites platform.
+In addition, social media decentralized viewer engagement and often offers a better way to publicize current events than a centralized blog does.
+So, in the months leading up to the 50th anniversary of Oregon's exploding whale in 2020, Steve migrated all exploding whale content to the Google Sites platform.
 In addition to providing a more modern and responsive web design, the new site deemphasizes the blog and puts the focus back on the core exploding whale content.
 Links to social media are more visible, and the overall layout is simpler and easier to navigate.

 Why do you maintain this site?